- Family and Parenting»

 Despite cell phones, e-mail, and the relative ease of traveling back to see a grandparent on special occasions, these types of interactions do limit the quality of the relationship between children and elderly family members.
 Even for those children who have grandparents in their lives, a separation often occurs once illness or disability begins to enter the picture.
 It's rare for families to have the resources available to bring a senior family member into their own home to better accommodate their growing needs if there's any significant cognitive or physical difficulty.
-They are therefore isolated, often living their lives in some type of assisted living environment that the family visits less frequently.
+The elderly in these situations are therefore isolated, often living their lives in some type of assisted living environment that the family visits less frequently.

 Although this separation often occurs for understandable reasons, it would seem that actively working to increase the connection between children and grandparents, or at least children and the elderly in general, would be wise for the following reasons:

-To develop a sense of compassion and caring
+- To develop a sense of compassion and caring

 Children who learn from a young age to care for others tend to grow into caring adults.
 Caring for pets, for the needy, for the elderly, or others can have a long lasting influence on the character development of kids.

-To improve social acceptance of aging
+- To improve social acceptance of aging

 One example is the acceptance of assistive devices.
 Many adults reject the idea of using a cane or walker to maintain their balance.
-It's an aid to help them stay mobile and safe but they reject it as socially unacceptable however because it indicates disability.
+It's an aid to help them stay mobile and safe but they reject it as socially unacceptable many times because it indicates disability.
 These same individuals accept a TV remote control without hesitation despite the fact that it performs a function they should be able to perform on their own without such an assistive device.
 The difference?
 One has been present since their childhood and is viewed as acceptable, the other has not.
-Perhaps if more children were accustomed to seeing walkers routinely, and seeing the individuals who use them as great people, their opinions would be different.
+Perhaps if more children were accustomed to seeing walkers routinely, and seeing the individuals who use them as great people, their opinions and outlook would be different.

 Ideas for Connecting Children and Grandparents or the Elderly

-1. From the start, one of the best methods for teaching and for getting children involved with the elderly is to be a good role model.
+- From the start, one of the best methods for teaching and getting children involved with the elderly is to be a good role model.
 It's also important to include kids in your efforts.
 Even if your involvement requires a visit to a local nursing home, taking the little ones along can be beneficial in many instances.

-2. A child's involvement will obviously vary according to his age.
+- A child's involvement will obviously vary according to his age.
 Young children can be encouraged to make cards or small gifts on special occasions for grandparents or elderly neighbors.
 At this stage parents can also be alert to any shows or movies that are viewed which include elderly individuals.
 Discussing the positive and negative images seen can be beneficial.
 For small children without other experiences, seeing a gruff old man or a bumbling, somewhat senile individual portrayed in a movie can create a rather lasting impression.

-3. Encourage quality interactions.
+- Encourage quality interactions.
 Even for children with grandparents it can be important to assure there are positive and lasting impressions being formed.
 Getting the elderly to share a hobby can be educational and fun for both; sewing, knitting, cooking, baking, woodworking, birding, gardening, photography, stamp or coin collecting, are just a few ideas.
 Even reading can be a shared interest.
 The earlier these types of interactions start the better.

-4. In the case of grandparents, many families neglect to involve them in other family activities such as school competitions and events or other activities such as a day trip or vacation.
+- In the case of grandparents, many families neglect to involve them in other family activities such as school competitions and events or other activities such as a day trip or vacation.
 All of these are opportunities to improve the bond and the understanding between children and grandparents or their other elderly relatives.

-5. As children begin to grow, they can be encouraged to help when grandparents require assistance.
+- As children begin to grow, they can be encouraged to help when grandparents require assistance.
 For a child living nearby, they might be encouraged to help with a task; decorating for the holidays, snow removal, or something else.
 For kids who live a greater distance, then this would obviously look a bit different.
 Perhaps a periodic call or e-mail to say hello and to see how things are going.
 In some instances, somewhat older grandkids are great candidates for helping seniors less acquainted with tech in setting up, understanding, and problem solving issues with computers, cell phones and other gadgets.

-7. Older kids can also be encouraged to help out with elderly neighbors.
+- Older kids can also be encouraged to help out with elderly neighbors.
 From occasional visits, to picking up mail, taking trash to the curb, assisting with snow removal, and so forth, they can establish a relationship and provide real help when it's needed.

-8. There are also a number of activities that church groups and schools can be encouraged to participate in to engage children and teenagers with the elderly.
+- There are also a number of activities that church groups and schools can be encouraged to participate in to engage children and teenagers with the elderly.
 From caroling and other entertainment functions to planned visits that provide socialization, many youth programs can find willing participants in such facilities.
 Even as individuals, there are often volunteer opportunities to help with recreational activities scheduled within a variety of senior communities as well as more unstructured social situations.
 Even volunteering in local hospitals and rehab centers can be useful to encourage the concept of giving and being more accustomed to people with special needs and those using assistive devices.

-9. Schools can also be encouraged to pair up with Senior Centers to develop programs that pair students with individual seniors.
+- Schools can also be encouraged to pair up with Senior Centers to develop programs that pair students with individual seniors.
 An example of one such project is the e-pal project described in this Education World article.
 Such initiatives can go a long way in improving understanding and establishing positive relationships.

-10. For teenagers seeking a first job, it would certainly be worthwhile to consider working within an organization that provides senior services.
+- For teenagers seeking a first job, it would certainly be worthwhile to consider working within an organization that provides senior services.
 For many, the opportunity to interact with the elderly and to perform a service that is "meaningful" generates more interest than say, flipping burgers.
 Working as an aide within a nursing home, a "transporter" within a larger hospital, a recreational assistant in a senior community, or even as delivery for various health related supplies and devices are just a few examples.